Vintage Guitars

 1973 Shaftesbury 3400

-Although the broad construction of this pickup did not change, there was a significant update in late 1972 or early 1973.
+Polepieces were more narrowly spaced at the neck; 9.4mm, to just over 10.0mm at the bridge (for example this 1972 Jedson Jet).
+Although there are examples of guitars with two narrow spaced 'neck' pickups (for example this 1971 Shaftesbury 3400). and two wide spaced 'bridge' pickups (for example this 1973 Shaftesbury 3400).
+The broad construction of this pickup did not change, but some details did evolve, but there was an update in late 1972 or early 1973.
 The baseplate, formers (bobbins), magnet all appear to be unchanged (at least in dimensions), but the cover is 2mm taller, and the polepieces 3mm longer.
-They are also slightly more widely spaced, increasing from around 9.4mm to just over 10.0mm (see image below).

 Like other Matsumoku parts, this pickup is reasonably complicated in construction, and consists of numerous parts.